Error: Contact form not found.

 • Pay fees and attend court hearings

-• But received no discharge at the end
+• But not receive a discharge at the conclusion of the case

 This can leave you still responsible for old debts and without the full benefit of filing.
 If you’re unsure how often can I file bankruptcy in your situation, a legal evaluation can help determine if your case qualifies for discharge or strategic filing.